huynhtran1509/WTALoadingManager/README.md

 Requests to reload content should be sent from the view controller to the `loadingManager` via `-reloadContent`, or one of its sibling methods.

 ### WTALoadingProtocol
 A view controller must implement `WTALoadingProtocol` in order to communicate with the `loadingManager`.
-When a view controller asks the loading manager to reload, the methods below are called.
+When a view controller asks its `loadingManager` to reload, the methods below are called by the `loadingManager` on the view controller.
 Of the many protocol methods available, these two are required:
   * `-loadContentIgnoreCache:completionHandler:` This is the primary method for performing network requests, called by `WTALoadingManager -reloadContent`.
 Perform a standard network request and call `completion(error, response)` when finished so the `loadingManager` can properly configure state.
 If `error != nil`, `-loadFailed` will be called on the view controller, and the failed view will be presented.
   * `loadSuccess:completionHandler:` Called upon a successful API response.
-Call `completion(BOOL)` when post-processing is complete to notify the loading manager of a success or fail.
+Call `completion(BOOL)` when post-processing is complete to notify the `loadingManager` of a success or fail.
 If `NO` is passed in the `completion` call, the failed view will be presented.
 Otherwise, the loading view will be dismissed and the original view will be visible.

 See the [self documenting header](https://github.com/willowtreeapps/WTALoadingManager/blob/master/Classes/WTALoadingManager.h) for full details.